zvada/xrootd-special/README.md

 # xrootd-special
-Just a backup repo of a special xrootd builts in OSG
+Just a backup repo of a special xrootd builds in OSG